-The indicators in this section of The Condition of Education measure aspects of elementary and secondary education in the United States.
+The indicators in this chapter of The Condition of Education measure aspects of elementary and secondary education in the United States.
 The indicators examine school characteristics and climate; principals, teachers and staff; elementary and secondary financial resources; student assessments; and other measures of the progress students make as they move through the education system, such as graduation rates.

 For more information, visit NCES Condition of Education website.